-Gluten-free is one of the biggest fads in food right now.
-So it’s hard to know what foods contain gluten and which don’t.
-Is rice gluten-free?
+Gluten-free is one of the biggest trends in the food industry right now.

-Gluten is a protein found in certain types of grains, like wheat, rye, and barley.
-Gluten gives bread and other grain products that elasticity and stretchiness.
-About 47% of wheat flour’s total protein makeup is gluten.
-According to researchers, the amount of gluten has increased steadily over time thanks to selective breeding.
+At a glance, gluten is a protein found in certain types of grains such as wheat, rye, and barley.
+It gives bread and other grain products their elasticity and stretchiness.

-Besides those with celiac who have a strong gluten allergy, there are some with a minor allergy.
-These people would probably benefit from avoiding gluten as well.
-The effects of gluten will depend on the intensity of the allergy.
+Besides those with Celiac Disease who have to avoid gluten altogether, there are others who experience a gluten intolerance who will benefit from a gluten-free diet as well.
+The side effects of eating food with gluten will depend on the intensity of the intolerance.

-Some of the symptoms of a gluten allergy are:
+Some of the symptoms of a gluten intolerance according to Healthline are:

 Gluten is primarily found in wheat, barley, and rye, as well as their byproducts.

-Thus any product with one of these ingredients will likely trigger your gluten allergy.
-This includes foods with white flour, which is just wheat that’s been stripped of its natural, nutritional value.
+This includes foods with white flour, which is just wheat that’s been stripped of its nutritional value.